-I began studying postural and relational awareness in 1985 with The Alexander Technique.
-This developed into a practice of Tai Chi and Chi Kung from 1986 and eventually to the style of Chi Kung, I practice today from 1990 that of Yi Chuan, with a focus upon the Zhan Zhuang (standing pole) aspects.
+Adam began studying postural and relational awareness in 1985 with The Alexander Technique.
+This developed into a practice of Tai Chi and Chi Kung from 1986 and eventually to the style of Chi Kung.
+Adam since 1990 practices Yi Chuan, with a focus upon the Zhan Zhuang (standing pole) aspects.

 In 1997 Adam further studied the Shiatsu approach and work of Pauline Sasaki with Pauline, Cliff Andrews and Nicola Ley (and many others who were fortunate to meet and study with Pauline).
 The same week in 1990 Adam began his Shiatsu studies at The British School of Shiatsu Do with Ray and Suzanne Ridolfi.
 This style of Shiatsu has a great influence from the approach of Saul Goodman and Shiatsu Shin Tai.
 And developed its roots in osteopathy and cranial sacral therapy.

 Graduating from the British School of Shiatsu Do (BSS-DO) in 1997 Adam joined the Teaching staff at the BSS-DO in 2000 and is a registered Teacher with the Shiatsu Society (UK) FwSS and a Director of the Shiatsu Society (UK).
-Adam is also a member of the Complementary and Natural Healthcare Council (CNHC) and has been on the Shiatsu Profession Specific Board for the CNHC.
+Adam is also a member of the Complementary and Natural Healthcare Council (CNHC) and has been on the Shiatsu Profession Specific Board for the CNHC and former Director of the Shiatsu Society.

 - In 2013 Adam began practising and studying Seiki So Ho with Alice Whieldon.
 (A development of Shiatsu with a focus on self-awareness and self-reflection via the practice itself).

-- In 2015 Dr Mikio Sankey esoteric acupuncture (The development of geometric needling patterns, which I integrated into both my Shiatsu and Chi Kung practice).
+- Adam studied with Dr Mikio Sankey esoteric acupuncture (The development of geometric needling patterns, which I integrated into both my Shiatsu and Chi Kung practice).

-- In 2016 Dr Suzanne Robidoux scalp acupuncture of neurological and physomatic disorders (Which I’ve developed in a Shiatsu approach without needling).
+- Adam studied with Dr Suzanne Robidoux, scalp acupuncture of neurological and physomatic disorders (Which I’ve developed in a Shiatsu approach without needling).

 - Clifford Andrews